Commit2Cosmos/Sorting-Visualizer/README.md

 - Change colour back to default after resetting the sorted array
 - Add the rest of sorts
 - Ability to change speed while it's sorting
+- Change algorithm to have a string -> name of algo